The Anatomy Of A Credit Score – Understanding The Complicated Credit Scoring System

 If your score is not where you want it to be, you can improve it by:

-• Keeping credit card balances below 30 percent of their limits.
-Read our article on what is a maxed-out credit card.
+- Keeping credit card balances below 30 percent of their limits.
+Read our article on maxed-out credit cards.